concord-consortium/report-service/query-creator/README.md

 ### Setup application environment variables

 Copy `env.sample.json` to `env.json`
-The `REPORT_SERVICE_TOKEN` value in `env.json` should be replaced with the actual value.
+Replace the `REPORT_SERVICE_TOKEN` value in `env.json` with the actual value.
-This value can be found in the QA AWS account under `Cloud formation > Stacks -> report-service-query-creator` Look at the parameters of the `report-service-query-creator` to find the value.
+This value can be found in the QA AWS account under `Cloud formation > Stacks -> report-service-query-creator`.
+Look at the parameters of the `report-service-query-creator` to find the value.

-Note: The `sam local start-api` command is configured to look for the `env.json` by `samconfig.toml`
+Note: The `sam local start-api` command is configured to look for the `env.json` by `samconfig.toml`.

 ### Build application